Karan16-prog/clipper/README.md

 ## Clipper

-A fullstackk application used to save articles and access it from any device.
+A fullstack application used to save articles and access it from any device.
 It parses and scrapes the article's metadata and saves them in a card format with their title, image and domain.
 Built using Next, Prisma ORM, Postgresql, Next Auth & Typescript.

 Hosted Link :- https://clipper-nine.vercel.app/